-Observation of a New Type of Low Frequency Waves at Comet 67P/Churyumov-Gerasimenko
+Observation of a new type of low-frequency waves at comet 67P/Churyumov-Gerasimenko

 / Authors

-I. Richter, C. Koenders, H. -U. Auster, D. Fruehauff, C. Goetz, P. Heinisch, C. Perschke, U. Motschmann, B. Stoll, K. Altwegg
+I. Richter, C.Koenders, H. Auster, D. Fruehauff, C. Goetz, P. Heinisch, C. Perschke, U. Motschmann, B. Stoll, K. Altwegg

 and 16 more authors

-J. Burch, C. Carr, E. Cupido, A. Eriksson, P. Henri, R. Goldstein, J. -P. Lebreton, P. Mokashi, Z. Nemeth, H. Nilsson, M. Rubin, K. Szegoe, B. T. Tsurutani, C. Vallat, M. Volwerk, K. -H. Glassmeier
+J. Burch, C. Carr, E. Cupido, A. Eriksson, P. Henri, R. Goldstein, J. Lebreton, P. Mokashi, Z. Németh, H. Nilsson, M. Rubin, K. Szegoe, B. Tsurutani, C. Vallat, M. Volwerk, K. Glassmeier

 / Abstract